anju0001/wassmon/README.md

 Next drill a hole into the case where you want the cables to go through.
 Use a cable entry guide to prevent bending or breaking cables.
 Fiddle the cables for 12V-IN, the FÜLLSENSOR and the TEMPSENSOR through the cable entry guide and connect to the corresponding Wago clamps.
 Leave some slack.

 Now mount the PCB into the case, this can be a little tricky, depending how accurate you soldered everything.
 Align all the pin headers over their corresponding counterpart and push the PCB onto the headers.
-Be careful not to miss or bend a pin :)
+Be careful not to miss or bend a pin and don't forget about the LED, what should hit its hole :)
 If you are done, the PCB should hold itself in place very well.
 Finally attach the back of the case.
 Again, it should be a tight fit, of not, use a drop of glue.

 **Congrats, you are done :)**